-For over a decade I suffered from IBS-D. My digestive health is now restored, but I went through several transformations along the way—changes in my perspective on the Western medical system, the role of food in our lives, as well as many other thought-shifts which ultimately resulted in habit changes –> health improvement.
+For over a decade I suffered from IBS-D. My digestive health is now restored, but I went through several transformations along the way: changes in my perspective on the Western medical system, the role of food in our lives, as well as many other thought-shifts which ultimately resulted in habit changes that led to health improvement.

 This mini-book zine walks you through the steps to making your own personal compass.

 Simply print it off, make two cuts and fold (like this), and start using!

 Sometimes it can help to give ourselves permission to do things which society taught us to be “bad” or “unproductive”—like failing or creating for fun.

 This template of eight different cards will allow you to give yourself permission to create, explore, share, try, fail, be rejected, and to unapologetically be yourself.

 Print it out and use the already-made cards, or use the blank template to come up with your own phrases!